Important facts and information to know when visiting Israel

 Bookmark this page in your browser or Save it to Pinterest for later

-Note where there are disputed Palestinian Territories we have categorized them by the UN definition.
-This is purely to present the information on this site and is by no means a political statement or meant to offend any readers.
+Note where there are disputed Palestinian Territories, we have categorized them by the UN definition.
+This is purely to present the information on this site and is not a political statement or meant to offend any readers.

 NB please check facts with the appropriate authorities before travelling.
-Information correct to best of our knowledge as at March 2018.
+Information is correct to the best of our knowledge as of March 2023 – we have not further updated our Israel category since the events of October 7, 2024.
 This page contains affiliate links.